 Advertising vs. social media strategy

 Yes, there are ads on Spotify, and they have become increasingly more elaborated, to the point that they have even included video on their ads for their desktop version.
-One of the main functions of ‘Spotify for Brands’ is to give advertisers the possibility to segment their audience based on musical preferences and demographical profiles of the 75 million users Spotify has worldwide.
+One of the main functions of ‘Spotify for Brands’ is to give advertisers the possibility to segment their audience based on musical preferences and demographical profiles of the 75 million users Spotify has worldwide and this we can inform you in Influencer Marketing Agency NYC of SocialPubli.com.
 But we are not talking about advertising, but the use of Spotify as a social network.

 In 2010 Spotify allowed to link it to a Facebook account, which enabled users to check their friend’s profiles and share playlists with them in a more direct way than until now.
 This is how users began creating a community.
 The friends were the same as on Facebook, but they were using an app focused on music only, so the conversation always turned around this topic.
 Spotify soon encouraged this social aspect and added options to follow users and artists, as well as to share music on other platforms like Twitter or Tumblr.
 Users were delighted, but there was another group of interest who saw potential: brands.

 People behind the marketing and social media from many different brands understood that music not only makes people feel at ease, but it creates strong communities.
 But music can also become part of a corporate identity and a brand image.
 This is how many companies began to create their official accounts which they announced on their social networks and webs, inviting users to follow them to share the love for music.

 In particular, fashion is one of the industries that has succeeded best in understanding and implementing a social strategy via Spotify.

 Spotify and fashion brands

 If we take for example three big names in the clothing industry: H&M, Pull&Bear y Victoria’s Secret, we would say that these three brands have a target which is mostly young, and these brands take care of the music that they play on their stores or on catwalks.